opset/openset/docs/osl/language_reference.md

 #### event time

-The event time can be accessed using the built in column variable `stamp`.
+The event time can be accessed using the built in property variable `stamp`.
 The `stamp` will always be the stamp for the current `cursor` in the row set.

 ```ruby
 first_match_time = nil